State Street Ballet: About

 Brian Asher Alhadeff is an internationally recognized conductor of ballet, opera, symphony, and musical theater.
 Currently, he is Artistic Director and Conductor for Opera San Luis Obispo.
 Past conducting highlights include the Eastern Bohemian Philharmonic, Ballet Tucson, Beverly Hills Symphony, Opera Pasadena, Southern Arizona Symphony Orchestra, Tulsa Ballet, Karlove Vary Sinfonie, Albanian Radio and Television Orchestra, South Florida Opera Company, Eastern Sierra Symphony, Bourgas State Opera, Rio Hondo Symphony, St. Cloud Symphony and Long Beach Opera.
 He has conducted the Opera San Luis Obispo Orchestra for State Street Ballet's Nutcracker since 2012.

-Marina Fliagina, Ballet Master, was born in Russia, and graduated with distinction from Perm State College of Choreography in Russia.
+Marina Fliagina was born in Russia, and graduated with distinction from Perm State College of Choreography in Russia.
 In 1990, she was admitted to the Moscow State Theatre Kremlin Ballet where she worked with the renowned Vladimir Vasiliev and Ekaterina Maximova.
 She has performed roles in all of the famous classical ballets and has toured internationally with the Russian Imperial Ballet, Moscow Classical Ballet, and the Moscow Festival Ballet.
-Fliagina joined State Street Ballet as a dancer in 1998, and was promoted to Ballet Master in 2000.
-In addition to her duties as Ballet Master, she continues to appear in character roles such as the Stepmother in Cinderella and the Nurse Maid in Romeo and Juliet.
+Fliagina joined State Street Ballet as a dancer in 1998, and was promoted to Rehearsal Director in 2000.
+In addition to her duties as Rehearsal Director, she continues to appear in character roles such as the Stepmother in Cinderella and the Nurse Maid in Romeo and Juliet.

 Denise Grimm: Company Manager